camconn/gochat/README.md

 This project is licensed under the GNU Public License, Version 3 or Later.
 A copy of this license can be found in `LICENSE.md`.

+All contributions to this project are to be licensed under this license.

 ### Disclosure

 This project was inspired by the [goircd](https://github.com/stargrave/goircd) project,